thesquaredev/website-staging/src/pages/home/1-banner.md

 ##
 template: default
 component: banner
-headline: We are a data startup
+headline: We are a data analytics startup
 heading: Your BIG data on steroids
 btnTxt: Our solutions
-btnUrl: /solutions
+btnUrl: cards3
 ---

 Enrich your internal knowledge with external data sources.